My IRB Nightmare

 “You haven’t done any studies before, have you?”

 Rather than confess my naivete, I started filling out the twenty-two pages of paperwork.
-It started by asking about our study design, which was simple: by happy coincidence, I was assigned to Dr. W’s team for the next three months.
+It started by asking about our study design, which was simple: by happy coincidence, I was assigned to Dr. W’s inpatient team for the next three months.
 When we got patients, I would give them the bipolar screening exam and record the results.
 Then Dr. W. would conduct a full clinical interview and formally assess them.
 We’d compare notes and see how often the screening test results matched Dr. W’s expert diagnosis.
 We usually got about twenty new patients a week; if half of them were willing and able to join our study, we should be able to gather about a hundred data points over the next three months.
 It was going to be easy-peasy.

 That was the first ten pages or so of the Application.
 The rest was increasingly bizarre questions such as “Will any organs be removed from participants during this study?”
 (Look, I promise, I’m not a Nazi).